heat-lamp/2019-08-10-Python-course/README.md

 # Python programming crash course

-The 6 hour crash course is one of the best ways to get started with Python programming.
+The 12 hour crash course run over two weekends is one of the best ways to get started with Python programming.

+It is hands on and interactive so you will actually know how to program rather than hearing a lot of theory about what programming is.

 [https://generalassemb.ly/education/python-programming-crash-course/melbourne/79206](link to General Assembly)